StanislawStankiewicz/GSBlockShuffle/README.md

   - `base`
     - `isIncluded`
     - `difficulty`
-    - `elements` - If treatAllAsIndividualBlocks = false, all blocks, from this category, will be treated as a single block in the process of randomly getting a block.
+    - `elements` - If `treatAllAsIndividualBlocks = false`, all blocks, from this category, will be treated as a single block in the process of randomly getting a block.
 If this category is chosen a block from it will be randomly selected
   - `variant`
     - `isIncluded`
     - `difficulty`